Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 Obesity 3rd degree (severe)

-I will demonstrate the application of the formula on a specific example.
-Suppose your height is 165 cm and your weight is 67 kilograms.
+I will demonstrate the application of the formula using a specific example.
+Let's assume your height is 165 cm and your weight is 67 kilograms.

 1. Convert height from centimeters to meters - 1.65 m.

-You can not calculate BMI individually, but use a special table developed by D. G. Bessenen in 2001.
+You don’t have to calculate BMI individually, but use a special table developed by D. G. Bessenen in 2001.

-Please note that it has a number of shortcomings: there are no BMI values below 19 kg / m2, and BMI characterizing different degrees of obesity are given in abbreviated form in the table.
+Please note that it has a number of disadvantages: there are no BMI indicators below 19 kg/m2, and BMI characterizing different degrees of obesity are given in abbreviated form in the table.

-Table - Body mass indices in accordance with height and body weight:
+Table - Body mass indices according to height and body weight:

 Body mass index